HARSINH2DEC/ContactForm_LocalStorage/read.md

 I was declaring the arrey to be saved inside the save function and hece it was getting emptied  or refreshed every time i was clicking on the save button .

+# Challange 2 :-

+After refresh the declared arrey was getting emptied . thus local storage was getting updated with the new arrey values and not retaining the old values

+#Solution :-
+Code block 9-17

+#Challenge 3 :-

+concat() VS push()